rjweis/Pulling-Airline-Data-with-SQL/README.md

 Also, we must keep in mind that we need ample time at our layover to switch flights and to account for any potential delays on our first flight.
 Lets give ourselves at least 60 minutes.
 In other words,

 <p align="center"><strong>scheduled_departure_from_origin_airport2 - scheduled_arrival_at_destination_airport1 > 60</strong></p>

+Now that we have figured out the logic, we now need to write it in SQL.
+I find it helpful to break down the flight into a `first_leg` and `second_leg`, which is what I named first and second subqueries respectively.
+I also used other aliases in the query to try to make the code a bit more intuitive.

 ```SQL
 select first_leg.*, second_leg.*, scheduled_departure_from_layover-scheduled_arrival_at_layover as lay_over_wait